zaydlang/AGBEEG-Aging-Cartridge/documentation/cpu/stm_doesnt_lock_bus.md

 B) The STM opcode does not lock the bus during execution, causing the STM write to occur after the DMA and therefore overwrite whatever value the DMA wrote.

-The DMA writes the value 0xCAFEBABE, and the STM writes the value 0xDEADBEEF.
-If done correctly, then 0xDEADBEEF should be the final value written in `test_result`
+The DMA writes the value 0xCAFEBABE twice, and the STM writes the values 0xDEDEDEDE and 0xBABABABA.
+If done correctly, then 0xCAFEBABE and 0xBABABABA should be the final valueS written in `test_result`.